imoutsatsos/uno-choice-plugin/README.md

 ## Overview

 The Active Choices plugin is used in parametrized freestyle Jenkins jobs to create **scripted, dynamic and interactive job parameters**.
-Active Choice **parameters** can be **dynamically updated** and can be **rendered as combo-boxes, check-boxes, radio-buttons or rich HTML UI widgets**.
+Active Choice **parameters** can be **dynamically updated** and can be
+**rendered as combo-boxes, check-boxes, radio-buttons or rich HTML UI widgets**.

 Active Choice parameters are scripted using Groovy, or (optionally) Scriptler Groovy scripts.
 These custom scripts support the use of the Jenkins Java API, system environment variables, global node properties, and potentially external Java and Javascript libraries.

 Once the plugin is installed three new parameter types become available:

 1. Active Choices Parameter
 2. Active Choices Reactive Parameter
 3. Active Choices Reactive Reference Parameter

+> **_NOTE:_**  The Reactive Reference Parameter allows for parameters to be displayed as
+>formatted HTML.
+When configuring jobs with this feature, keep in mind how the parameter will be rendered and whether it could be a security issue.

 Active Choices parameters allow users to select value(s) for a job parameter.
 Parameter values can be: